Croatia Traveller

 Phones

 There are public phones in the train station and you can buy a phone card at the tisak (newspaper kiosk).
+There is no free WiFi.

 Left Luggage

-There is a left-luggage office in the train station.
-The price is 10HRK per hour and it's open 24/7.
+There are self-service lockers to store luggage.
+The price is €2 per hour and it's open 24/7.

 Stores